MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-high-cpu-usage-issues.md

 _Applies to:_ &nbsp; SQL Server

-This article provides a step-by-step procedure to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.
-Although there are many possible causes of high CPU that occur in SQL Server, the following causes are the most common ones:
+This article provides a procedure to diagnose and fix issues that are caused by high CPU usage on a computer that's running Microsoft SQL Server.
+Although there are many possible causes of high CPU usage that occur in SQL Server, the following causes are the most common:

-- High logical reads that are caused by table or index scans because of the following:
+- High logical reads that are caused by table or index scans because of the following conditions:
   - Out-of-date statistics
   - Missing indexes
   - [Parameter sensitive plan (PSP) issues](/azure/azure-sql/identify-query-performance-issues)